project-chip/connectedhomeip/provision/README.md

 ```

 On the firmware side, custom parameters are routed to the [Custom Provision Storage](examples/platform/silabs/provision/ProvisionStorageCustom.cpp).
-A sample implementation is provided, but it must be replaced with a class that matches with the parameters defined in the YAML descriptor.
+A sample implementation is provided, but it must be replaced with a class that matches the parameters defined in the YAML descriptor.

 ## Actions

-When using version 1.x, there is only one action available, which performs the device provisioning as automatically as possible.
+When using version 1.x, there is only one action available.
+This action performs the device provisioning as automatically as possible.

 In contrast, version 2.x defines the following actions:
 * `auto`: This is the default action, and emulates the automatic provisioning performed in version 1.
    This action sends: `version`, `serial_number`, `vendor_id`, `vendor_name`, `product_id`, `product_name`, `product_label`, `product_url`, `part_number`, `hw_version`, `hw_version_str`, `manufacturing_date`, `unique_id`, `discriminator`, `spake2p_passcode`, `spake2p_iterations`, `spake2p_salt`, `spake2p_verifier`, `setup_payload`, `commissioning_flow`, `rendezvous_flags`, `firmware_info`, `dac_cert`, `pai_cert`, `certification`, `dac_key`